tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

     python3-pip git software-properties-common
 ```

-If you are running Python 3.6 you should install python3.6-dev:
+If you are running Python 3.6, you should install python3.6-dev:

 ```bash
 sudo apt-get install python3.6-dev
 ```

-If you are running Python 3.7 you should install python3.7-dev:
+If you are running Python 3.7, you should install python3.7-dev:

 ```bash
 sudo apt-get install python3.7-dev
 ```

-In addition, if your system has a GCC version < 7 you should update GCC.
+In addition, if your system has a GCC version < 7, you should update your GCC.
-Otherwise you will see errors when running `airflow webserver`.
+Otherwise, you will see errors when running `airflow webserver`.
 You can check
-your current version with:
+your current GCC version with:

 ```bash
 gcc --version